halcyon/renewedbrain.com/brain-injury.md

 CT and MRI scans usually can identify if there are structural changes in the brain.
 These are ordered by neurologists and physicians.
 Though usefull, such scans cannot describe how well a person's brain is functioning.
-Neuropsychological evaluations are pencil and paper tasks or computer assessments that challenge a person’s abilities in all areas of thinking.
-Neuropsychological testing is more thorough than psychological or even psychoeducational testing in that it goes beyond assessing personality, intelligence and academic functioning to include all areas of cognitive functioning.
+Neuropsychological evaluations are pencil and paper tasks, or computer assessments that challenge a person’s abilities in all areas of thinking.
+Neuropsychological testing is more thorough than psychological, or even psychoeducational testing, in that it goes beyond assessing personality, intelligence, and academics to include all areas of cognitive functioning.

 ### Is neuropsychological testing right for you?